liu-yikang/rat_rsfmri_preprocessing/README.md

 *Spatial smoothing;*
 *Save averaged WM/CSF signal.*
 4. copy\_ica\_results\_4labeling.m
-*Copy ICA results to an temporay folder for the ease of manual labeling.*
+*Copy ICA results to an temporary folder for the ease of manual labeling.*
 *Save spatial maps, time courses, and frequency spetrums of the ICs to figures.*
 5. ica_cleaning_view.m
 *A GUI to manually label the ICs.*